-The Murray River Turtle also known as the Macquarie turtle or Murray short-necked turtle, has a shell that is predominantly medium to dark brown above, cream coloured below.
+The Murray River Turtle also known as the Macquarie turtle or Murray short-necked turtle, has a shell that is predominantly medium to dark brown above, and cream coloured below.
 The male has a much fatter and longer tail than the female.
 The skin is greyish and there is a distinctive creamy-yellow stripe running back along the side of the head from the corner of the mouth.
 The eyes are small and yellow with a round black pupil.

-Feeds on mostly molluscs and crustaceans but will also consume carrion.
+The Murray River Turtle feeds on mostly molluscs and crustaceans but will also consume carrion.
 Adults tend to eat a large proportion of vegetable matter such as fruits and water plants.

-Commonly inhabits the Murray-Darling River system in south-eastern Australia, but can be found in larger rivers and permanent lakes in this region.
+The Murray River Turtle commonly inhabits the Murray-Darling River system in south-eastern Australia but can be found in larger rivers and permanent lakes in this region.